monica1244/CS7650-project-vqa/README.md

 ## Visual Question Answering
 #### Course Project for CS 7650: Natural Language Processing (Prof. Diyi Yang) @ Georgia Institute of Technology

+### The Project
+As part of our graduate NLP course, we experimented with novel methods of performing Visual Question Answering and designed 4 models for the task.

 ### Data
 1. Dataset consists of ResNet-18 Image features, Tokenised Questions, Tokenised Answers (in Numpy format): https://drive.google.com/open?id=1DCHNVK5pxAKOiiJcfMGcO-pSjJDIv1zT
 2. Dataset containing Image locations, Question and Answers can be found in the dataset directory.